The whole story of Ruth is written about two significant places – Bethlehem and Moab.

 Maybe their kids needs came first?

 Maybe they were sick of people coming to them to get help?

 What leads us to seek joy, peace, provision, freedom, hope, some where other than HERE….?
 Famine is never a great reason to move from HERE…

 Do I respond to famine spontaneously or is it something I process slowly?

 Do I seek wisdom in famine or make decision based on my own wisdom?

-Is God king in in the midst of famine or only when I feel his blessing?
+Is God king in the midst of famine or only when I feel his blessings?